What is a vasectomy?

 Is it okay to take medicine?

-Don't take aspirin, ibuprofen (brand names: Advil, Motrin, Nuprin), ketoprofen (brand name: Orudis) or naproxen (brand name: Aleve) for 2 weeks before or after the operation.
-All of these can thin your blood and cause bleeding.
-Try acetaminophen (brand name: Tylenol) to relieve pain.
+Don't take aspirin, ibuprofen (brand names: Advil, Motrin, Nuprin), ketoprofen (brand name: Orudis), or naproxen (brand name: Aleve) for one week before the procedure.
+All of these can thin your blood and increase bleeding.
+Ibuprofen and naproxen can be taken after the procedure, but you shouldn't take aspirin for another week.
+You can also try acetaminophen (brand name: Tylenol) to relieve pain.

 When can I go back to work?